Chen Wen-chang

-Chen Wen-chang (陳文章; born April 10, 1963) is a Taiwanese chemical engineer and academic administrator who is the current president of the National Taiwan University.
-Succeeding Kuan Chung-ming, he took his position as president of the university on 8 January 2023.
+Chen Wen-chang (陳文章 (Chén Wénzhāng); born April 10, 1963) is a Taiwanese chemical engineer and academic administrator who has been the president of National Taiwan University since 2023.

 Early life and education

+Chen was born in Shalu, Taichung, on April 10, 1963.
+He moved with his family to Xinying, Tainan, when he was three years old.
+His father was a tricycle driver, and his mother was a small business owner.
+He graduated from National Tainan First Senior High School.

-Chen was born in Taichung on April 10, 1963.
-He studied chemical engineering at National Taiwan University (NTU), where he was one of the highest-ranked students of his class (top 6%) and was twice awarded a dean's list scholarship.
-After graduating from NTU with a Bachelor of Science (B.S.) in 1985, he completed two years of mandatory military service in the Republic of China Armed Forces.
+After high school, Chen studied chemical engineering at National Taiwan University (NTU), where he was one of the highest-ranked students of his class (top 6%) and was twice awarded a dean's list scholarship.
+After graduating from NTU with a Bachelor of Science (B.S.) in 1985, ranked seventh in his class, he completed two years of mandatory military service in the Republic of China Armed Forces.

 In the fall of 1987, Chen went to the United States to complete graduate studies at the University of Rochester, where he earned a Master of Science (M.S.) in 1991 and his Ph.D. in 1993, both in chemical engineering.
-His doctoral dissertation was titled, "Small bandgap conducting polymers based on conjugated poly(heteroarylene methines)," and was completed under professor Samson A. Jenekhe.
+His doctoral dissertation, completed under chemical engineer Samson A. Jenekhe, was titled, Small Bandgap Conducting Polymers Based on Conjugated Poly(Heterocycle Methines).
 As a graduate student, he won the university's Elon Huntington Hooker Fellowship.

+Academic career

+After completing his doctorate, Chen joined the Chemical Industry Research Institute of the Industrial Technology Research Institute (ITRI), where he worked on gradient-index optical lenses and optical communications fibers before returning to academia in 1996.
+In August 1996, he joined the Department of Chemical Engineering at National Taiwan University (NTU) as an associate professor, and was promoted to a full professorship in August 2000.
+NTU appointed him a distinguished professor in 2006.

+Chen was director of the Institute of Polymer Science and Engineering at NTU from August 2005 to July 2011 and director of the university's Polymer Nanotechnology Research Center from 2007 to 2013.
+He served as polymer program coordinator for Taiwan's National Science Council from January 2009 through December 2011.
+Chen was associate dean of the NTU College of Engineering from August 2011 to July 2017 and director of its Center of Strategic Materials Alliance for Research and Technology from June 2013 through December 2017.
+He also directed NTU's Center for Southeast Asia Education from June 2017 to March 2019.
+In August 2017, Chen became dean of the College of Engineering, a position he held until January 2023.
+He additionally became director of NTU's Advanced Research Center for Green Materials Science and Technology in June 2018.